-Choosing the nearest or overlapping gene as a potential Groucho-regulated gene, we see that there are significantly fewer Groucho-associated genes than there are Groucho binding regions (Fig. 2-6A), due to the tendency of Groucho to localize to multiple discrete regions around its potential targets.
+Choosing the nearest or overlapping gene as a potential Groucho-regulated target, we see that there are significantly fewer Groucho-associated genes than there are Groucho binding regions (Fig. 2-6A), due to the tendency of Groucho to localize to multiple discrete regions around its potential targets.
 Half of all Groucho-associated genes predicted in this fashion have two or more Groucho peaks in relative proximity (Fig. 2-6B), with an average of 2.5 binding sites per associated gene (compared to an expected value of 1.5 binding sites per gene, p < 10-10 via Monte-Carlo simulation).
 These peaks have median widths in the 500 – 700 bp range, indicative of point source peaks, as commonly seen for sequence-specific transcription factors {Ho, 2011 #3117}, rather than the broad peaks typical of either highly polymeric factors or histone marks (Fig. 2-7).
-Interesting, in vitro studies have shown that Grg3/repressor complexes bind to and protect DNA from nuclease activity over the span of 3 to 4 nucleosomes {Sekiya, 2007 #1658}, corresponding to 600 – 800 basepairs of protection, consistent with our observed mean peak width.
+Interestingly, in vitro studies have shown that Grg3/repressor complexes bind to and protect DNA from nuclease activity over the span of 3 to 4 nucleosomes {Sekiya, 2007 #1658}, corresponding to 600 – 800 basepairs of protection, consistent with our observed mean peak width.

 At all three timepoints, the distribution of peak widths exhibits a prominent tail of much wider peaks in the 1.5 to 2.5 kb range.
 This indicates that, consistent with previously proposed models, Groucho may be capable of spreading over relatively large regions of the genome.
 However, this does not appear to be a widespread mode of chromatin association.
 Average Groucho peak widths increase slightly at later timepoints, though whether this is indicative of a time-dependent change in the way Groucho interacts with chromatin or slight differences in library composition is unclear.